Race Services - Far West Masters

 Race code lookup tips: set Sport to Alpine, set Month, optionally set State to CA or NV if you want additional filter on location, set Event Type to M - Masters, set Division to F - Far West, then click Go to run race lookup search.
 If no hits, you can try changing Event Type to N - Non Scored - occasionally paperwork has gone through categorized as unscored USSA race rather than Masters.

-A race code is assigned upon completion of the USSA Schedule Agreement, which must be submitted by the race organizer for a competition to be sanctioned on the USSA calendar as a masters competition:
+NOTE: A race code is assigned upon completion of the USSA Schedule Agreement, which must be submitted by the race organizer for a competition to be sanctioned on the USSA calendar as a masters competition.
+This is essential for liability and secondary accident insurance coverage of the event.

 Far West Masters Race Operations Summary

-The Far West division runs masters races using 10-year age groups (20's, 30's, ..., 80's).
+The Far West division runs masters races using 10-year age groups (20's, 30's, ..., 80's) 5-year age classes.
 A special "open seed" class is introduced for the second run, consisting of the fastest 5 women and 10 men from the first run.
 Second run start order is by reverse order of first run time within age classes.

 The following two documents summarize the race operations rules for the Far West Masters (age classes, start order, SST procedures) and the Split Second coding conventions: